vanruc/todoApp/README.md

 ![](doc_img_src/staffbizlet_1.png)

-We will fix these two issues by using Eclipse Quick Fix suggestion.
+We will fix these issues by using Eclipse Quick Fix suggestions (multiple class imports will be needed).

 ![](doc_img_src/staffbizlet_2.png)